Nexmo/stitch-android-quickstart/docs/4-enable-audio.md

 ### 1.4 - Enabling and disabling audio

 Now we can implement the `toggleAudio()` method.
-We'll use a constant `AUDIO_ENABLED` to not if audio is enabled or not and initialize it to false.
+We'll use a constant `AUDIO_ENABLED` to note if audio is enabled or not and initialize it to false.
 When we change the state of audio in the app we'll change the boolean.

 At this point, enabling and disabling In-App Voice in your app is as simple as calling `conversation.media(Conversation.MEDIA_TYPE.AUDIO).enable()` or  `conversation.media(Conversation.MEDIA_TYPE.AUDIO).disable()`. `.disable()` takes a `RequestHandler` as an argument with `onSuccess()` and `onError()` callbacks.

 The `.enable()` methods takes a `AudioCallEventListener` with multiple callbacks that handle the state of audio.
-The audio will enter a `onRinging()` state then `onCallConnected()` when the user has joined the audio channel.
-If the user ends disables the audio `onCallEnded()` will fire.
-If any kind of error while the user uses In-App voice, then the `onGeneralCallError()` callback will fire. `onAudioRouteChange()` is called when the audio manager reports an audio device change, for example when switching from the in ear speaker to a wired headset.
+The audio will enter a `onRinging()` state, then `onCallConnected()` when the user has joined the audio channel.
+If the user disables audio `onCallEnded()` will fire.
+If any kind of error occurs, then the `onGeneralCallError()` callback will fire. `onAudioRouteChange()` is called when the audio manager reports an audio device change, like when switching from the device's in ear speaker to a wired headset.

 ```java
 // ChatActivity.java